yihui/yihui.org/content/knitr/options.md

     `dev.args = list(bg = 'yellow', pointsize = 10)` for `dev = 'png'`.
 This
     option depends on the specific device (see the device documentation).
-When `dev` contains multiple devices, `dev.args` can be a list of lists of arguments, and each list of arguments are passed to each individual device, e.g.,
+When `dev` contains multiple devices, `dev.args` can be a list of lists of arguments, and each list of arguments is passed to each individual device, e.g.,
     `dev = c('pdf', 'tiff'), dev.args = list(pdf = list(colormodel = 'cmyk', useDingats = TRUE), tiff = list(compression = 'lzw'))`.